Since our initial blog on climate change risk, much has happen in the world in terms of both physical risks and transitional risks.

-In my own Australia homeland, physical risks have materialised as catastrophic bush fires.
+In Australia physical risks have materialised as catastrophic bush fires.
 We’ve had severe flooding in Europe and hurricanes and volcanic eruptions across Asia/Pacific.
 Lives and livelihoods have been lost; billions of dollars have been lost; ecosystems have been destroyed.
 Temperatures are at seasonal highs and ocean temperatures have scored their 10 highest levels in the last 10 years.

 As a result, the World Economic Forum’s Global Risk Report 2020 has signalled that climate risk change makes up all of the top five risks (in terms of likelihood).